SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Wawona is an ideal place to take the short drive to one of the region's most spectacular sights, the Mariposa Grove of Giant Sequoias.

-The town of Wawona features a market and visitor center.
-Always book ahead, as reservations are required.
+The town of Wawona features a market, a hotel, and visitor center.

 6. Bridalveil Creek